Is PrEP right for you?

 To understand your options, the Start PrEP section provides a comprehensive guide covering all circumstances.

 For anyone with Medicare, a three for the price of one offer for PrEP is also available by mail order from a group of Australian pharmacies.

 Whether you do or don’t have Medicare, prices start from around $20 per month when you import PrEP from an online pharmacy.

 If you can’t afford PrEP for any reason, free PrEP is available through assistance schemes.

-The Buy PrEP section includes information on all buying options, a monthly price comparison, how to apply for free PrEP, and details on accessing the three for one offer anywhere in Australia.
+The Buy PrEP section includes information on all buying options, a price comparison chart, how to apply for free PrEP, and details on accessing the three for one offer anywhere in Australia.

 If you'd like to know more about PrEP, support is available.